Part 3 in a 5-part series about how to decorate your Christmas tree

 Technically, this post should have been included with Part 2.
 But I was having technical difficulties, so we will have a small Part 3.

 This is all about the ball ornaments.
 (And I’m not sure which we have more of: Icicles or balls.)

-These are some that I made last year to go on a Thanksgiving Centerpiece and then moved to the Christmas tree.
-I think they might be some of my favorite ornaments we own (okay, so most of them are my favorite) and they were so easy to make, if a bit time consuming.
+These are some that I made last year.
+I think they might be some of my favorite ornaments we own and they were super easy to make, if a bit time consuming.
 I just ripped up some old sheet music, got it wet and then mod-podged it onto an ornament and then strung some ribbon through once they were dry (a day later!).
 I love how they turned out.
 They’re my favorite (did I mention that already?).

 There isn’t a lot to say about putting ball ornaments onto the tree…just make sure it’s random-looking and that you get them all over the tree.